-Here is a quick video telling you all about it:
+Here is a quick video telling you about my course on human-computer interaction:

 I designed the materials as a fusion between the academic lectures I’ve given and the practical design skills a UX consultant needs using everything I’ve ever blogged about on this website.

-Here is a long list of links to all the blogs I have used: 101 ways to think about human-computer interaction.
+Here is a long list of links to all the blogs I have written about HCI and which I have used in this course: 101 ways to think about human-computer interaction.

 By taking the course, students will design an app and learn how to: